Skip to content

 \[ -h\frac{dw^{i}}{dt} = \frac{k}{\beta} \frac{\partial H}{\partial X_{i}} \]

-Finally, the equation containing the changes of the \(H\) in the direction \(\partial/\partial U\) is identical, given that the variable U is not coupled in the same way as \(\beta\)."
+Finally, the equation describing changes of \(H\) in the direction \(\partial/\partial U\) remains unchanged, since the variable \(U\) is not coupled in the same manner as \(\beta\).